modx-pro/Docs/docs/en/components/pdotools/snippets/pdocrumbs.md

+# pdoCrumbs

 Snippet for building breadcrumb-style navigation.

-Good substitute for [BreadCrumb] [1] works with documents from any contexts and provides a number of options for selecting resources.
+Good substitute for [BreadCrumb][1] works with documents from any contexts and provides a number of options for selecting resources.

 Snippet has a very high speed, due to selecting only the specified elements from the database per request .